 Use the reverse look-up function to find course equivalencies at other institutions.

-Submit a completed study abroad petition form with a detailed course description of syllabus to the advising office (Science IV, 230B).
+Submit a completed study abroad petition form (pdf, 35.5kb) with a detailed course description of syllabus to the advising office (Science IV, 230B).
 Paper copies of the form are also available in the advising office.
 Evaluation of these petitions can take up to a week or more.
 Students are highly encouraged to petition BEFORE taking courses abroad as there is no guarantee that courses/credits will be accepted.

 You must meet with your instructor to determine if you will be permitted to receive an incomplete in a course.
 Incompletes are warranted when a student has a personal or medical emergency that prevents them from completing coursework.
-We highly encourage students and faculty to use the Incomplete Contract to ensure that all parties know exactly what coursework remains and when it must be completed by.
+We highly encourage students and faculty to use the Incomplete Contract (docx, 17kb) to ensure that all parties know exactly what coursework remains and when it must be completed by.
 Copies of the contract should be provided to the instructor, the student, and the advising office (S4-230B).

-For general information about transferring to Binghamton click here.
+General information about transferring to Binghamton.